CES gadget show stages a wary return amid COVID-19

 The last physical CES in January 2020 pumped an estimated $300 million into the Las Vegas economy.
 Few attendees would have known then about the coronavirus outbreak emerging in central China and still months away from being declared a pandemic.
 The CTA took the conference online in 2021 as COVID-19 hospitalizations were spiking around the world and vaccines weren't yet widely available.

 The trade group announced eight months ago it was ready to come back to Nevada in 2022 but would offer options for remote participants to see some of it virtually.
-Those who do travel to CES are required to show they are fully vaccinated and will be given a COVID-19 test kit.
+Those who do travel to CES are required to show they are fully vaccinated and will be given a COVID-19 test kit with their conference badges.
 Masks are required inside.

 “CES is maybe the most significant event economically of the year in terms of conventions," said Alan Feldman, a former casino executive who is a fellow at the International Gaming Institute at the University of Nevada, Las Vegas.
 Even a significantly reduced event will be “something to look forward to" for local hotels, restaurants, casinos, retailers and entertainment crews, Feldman said.